itvn9online/echbay-fb-messenger/readme.txt

-1. Upload CategoryTinymce folder to the `/wp-content/plugins/` directory
+1. Upload echbay-fb-messenger folder to the `/wp-content/plugins/` directory

 2. Activate the plugin through the 'Plugins' menu in WordPress